 When to use it: Because it factors in directionality and connection weight, PageRank can be helpful for understanding citations and authority.

-We’ve produced a white paper explaining how to visualize social networks with KeyLines.
+Our Downloads page features a white paper that explains how to visualize social networks with KeyLines.